TheThirdOne/BuildYourOwnLispGitbook/faq.md

 Hello, my name is Daniel Holden.
 I'm from the UK, and currently studying for a PhD at Edinburgh University.
 My research is in data driven tools for character animation.

-You may know me from one of my other projects such as [Corange](http://libcello.org">libCello</a> or <a href=").
+You may know me from one of my other projects such as [Cello](http://libcello.org) or [Corange](https://github.com/orangeduck/Corangea).
 As well as hacking on C, I enjoy graphics, game development, and theory of computation.

-You can find my personal website [here](http://theorangeduck.com/">here</a>.
-Or you can follow me on twitter <a href="https://twitter.com/anorangeduck).
+You can find my personal website [here](http://theorangeduck.com/).
+Or you can follow me on [twitter](https://twitter.com/anorangeduck).

 Why don't you teach arrays in this book?